Stvchm9703/ADS-web-api-server/md/setup/develop.md

-# System setup for Deployment
+# System setup for Development
 *if you are looking for the command list

 this part is mainly for developing setup.